zhengbowei/DWT_Inpainting/README.md

 Detailed description of the system can be found in [our paper](https://www.sciencedirect.com/science/article/abs/pii/S0165168421003157).

 # Acknowledgments
-The codes are modified from https://github.com/daa233/generative-inpainting-pytorch and https://github.com/fbcotter/pytorch_wavelets.
+The codes are based on https://github.com/daa233/generative-inpainting-pytorch and https://github.com/fbcotter/pytorch_wavelets.

 # Citation
 If you use this code for your research, please cite [our paper](https://www.sciencedirect.com/science/article/abs/pii/S0165168421003157).

 ` ``
 @article{li2021detail,

-  title={Detail-enhanced image inpainting based on discrete wavelet transforms},
+` ``

-  author={Li, Bin and Zheng, Bowei and Li, Haodong and Li, Yanran},
+  title={Detail-enhanced image inpainting based on discrete wavelet transforms}, ` `` author={Li, Bin and Zheng, Bowei and Li, Haodong and Li, Yanran},

   journal={Signal Processing},